azure-sdk/github-event-processor-test/tools/github-event-processor/README.md

 # GitHub Event Processor

-JRS - Not finished yet

 ## Overview

 GitHub Event Processor is an Azure-SDK replacement for FabricBot.
-It's written in C# utilizing [Octokit.Net](https://github.com/octokit/octokit.net).
+It's written in C# using [Octokit.Net](https://github.com/octokit/octokit.net).
 Where FabricBot is a separate service, GitHub Event Processor will utilize Action and Scheduled events, triggered through [GitHub Action Workflows](https://docs.github.com/en/actions/using-workflows/about-workflows).
 These are defined YML files and placed into the .github/workflows directory of the repository utilizing them.
 For our purposes there will be two YML files, one for Actions and one for Scheduled events.

 [Rules and Cron task definitions](./RULES.md)